Comprehensive and up to date information helps to make better planning decisions which ultimately can make communities more resilient to bushfires.

 Other communication material is progressively being developed with councils and will be shared via this website.

-DELWP are preparing to hold BMO training workshops in March - April 2017.
+DELWP held BMO training workshops in March - April 2017.

-These sessions will provide council officers with a strategic overview of bushfire policy and the requirements of the BMO.
-It will also help officers to understand the statutory implications at a local level.
+These sessions provided council officers with a strategic overview of bushfire policy and the requirements of the BMO.
+It also helped officers understand the statutory implications at a local level.

-These workshop will be held subject to demand.
-If your council would like to be involved, please view the document below and contact email@example.com
+These workshop were held subject to demand.
+If your council was not involved in a workshop and would now like one to be held, please view the document below and contact email@example.com

 Funding remains available to assist local government implement the updated mapping.
 The communication tools will provide some assistance.
 DELWP acknowledges that further financial assistance may be required in certain regions.